ROCm/rocprofiler-sdk/source/docs/api-reference/callback_services.md

+---
+myst:
+    html_meta:
+        "description": "ROCprofiler-SDK is a tooling infrastructure for profiling general-purpose GPU compute applications running on the ROCm software."
+        "keywords": "ROCprofiler-SDK API reference, ROCprofiler-SDK callback services, Callback services API"
+---

-# Callback tracing services
+# ROCprofiler-SDK callback tracing services

-## Overview

-Callback tracing services provide immediate callbacks to a tool on the current CPU thread when a given event occurs.
+Callback tracing services provide immediate callbacks to a tool on the current CPU thread on the occurrence of an event.
-For example, when tracing an API function, e.g. `hipSetDevice`, callback tracing invokes a user-specified callback before and after the traced function executes on the thread which is invoking the API function.
+For example, when tracing an API function such as `hipSetDevice`, callback tracing invokes a user-specified callback before and after the traced function executes on the thread invoking the API function.

-## Subscribing to Callback Tracing Services
+## Subscribing to callback tracing services

-During tool initialization, tools configure callback tracing via the `rocprofiler_configure_callback_tracing_service`
+During tool initialization, tools configure callback tracing using:
-function:

 ```cpp
 rocprofiler_status_t